confluentinc/examples/clients/cloud/java/README.md

 2. Run the consumer, passing in arguments for (a) the local file with configuration parameters to connect to your Confluent Cloud instance and (b) the same topic name as used above.
 Verify that the consumer received all the messages:

     ```shell
-    # Build the client examples
+    # Compile the Java code
     $ mvn clean package

     # Run the consumer